Your shopping basket is empty

 The data you send us with each call contains information about how our platform can communicate with you, who you are calling, how you are presenting your call, your settings such as the codecs you support and a heap of other information we need to make a call function.

 If your MTU size is larger than 1460 bytes, it can be reduced by removing some of the optional needless information you may transmit to us.
-We commonly see users limiting the number of Codecs in their devices settings to the three main codecs of G.722, G.711A (Also referred to as PCMA) and G.711U(Also referred to as PCMU) in that order.
+We commonly see users limiting the number of Codecs in their device's settings to the four main codecs of OPUS, G.722, G.711A (Also referred to as PCMA) and G.711U(Also referred to as PCMU) in that order.

 Whilst we do fully appreciate network engineers will often prefer to use UDP for VoIP, MTU size is a limited and repetitive issue we see causing communication problems.
 TCP/IP has no material limit of concern, so its worth considering switching your devices from UDP to TCP/IP as their transport.